DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **World Economic Outlook.**  Another good source of macroeconomic data for countries is the IMF's [World Economic Outlook](https://www.imf.org/external/ns/cs.aspx?id=28) or WEO.
 It comes out twice a year and includes annual data from 1980 to roughly 5 years in the future (forecasts, evidently).
 It includes the usual GDP, but also government debt and deficits, interest rates, and exchange rates.

 This one gives us some idea of the challenges we face dealing with what looks like ordinary spreadsheet data.
-The file extension is `xls`, which suggests it's an Excel spreadsheet, but in fact it's a tab-delimited file.
-Essentially a csv, but with tabs rather than commas separating entries.
-We read it in with
+The file extension is `xls`, which suggests it's an Excel spreadsheet, but that's a lie.
+In fact it's a "tab-delimited" file:  essentially a csv, but with tabs rather than commas separating entries.
+We read it with

 ```python
 import pandas as pd